alinea’s safeguarding policy

 It is essential that confidentiality is maintained at all stages of the process when dealing with safeguarding concerns.
 Information relating to the concern and subsequent case management will be shared on a need-to-know basis only and will be kept secure at all times.

 Non-Retaliation /Victimization: If a concern has been raised in good faith, Alinea operates a policy of non-retaliation.
-If the Company is made aware that there has been retaliation, appropriate disciplinary steps will be taken up to and including dismissal where appropriate.
+Alinea will not discipline, demote, fire or terminate the contract of anyone raising a concern about safeguarding issues in good faith, regardless of whether the allegation is found to be substantiated.
+If the Company is made aware that there has been retaliation by any other Representative or sub-contractor, appropriate disciplinary steps will be taken up to and including dismissal or termination of contract, where appropriate.

 8.Associated Policies and Guidelines